rocky-linux/documentation/docs/guides/web/nginx-mainline.md

 The terminal will ask you if you’re fine with installing the repository’s GPG key.
 You need that, so choose `Y` for yes.

-Once the installation is done, start *Nginx* and enable it to automatically start on reboot all in one go with:
+Once the installation is done, start the `nginx` service and enable it to automatically start on reboot all in one go with:

 ```bash
 sudo systemctl enable --now nginx